 Feeding America will evaluate how well the project improves the diagnosis of diabetes, adherence to diabetes treatment, increases self-care skills, maintains or increases mental wellness, lowers risk or presence of depressive symptoms, and improves specific clinical outcomes related to type 2 diabetes.

-The goal of the REFB Diabetes Wellness Project is to improve the health, wellness, and outcomes of low-income adults in Sonoma County who are diagnosed with type 2 diabetes (T2DM) and who face food-insecurity.
+The goal of the REFB Diabetes Wellness Program is to improve the health, wellness, and outcomes of low-income adults in Sonoma County who are diagnosed with type 2 diabetes (T2DM) and who face food-insecurity.

 In order to reach our goal, the REFB works to: